 “Helmets on!” the pilot yelled to us.

-Moments later, I could see the bay in the back of the shuttle opening up and some ropes dropping out.
+Moments later, I could see the bay in the back of the shuttle opening and some ropes dropping out.
 There were five figures lying prone about fifty feet behind the shuttle.
-As the ropes unraveled and made their way towards the men, they grabbed them and latched them onto their suits.
+As the ropes unraveled and made their way towards the men, they grabbed onto the ropes and latched them onto their suits.
 Once all the men were hooked in, they were pulled towards the shuttle.

 Everything appeared to be working until I noticed that one of the men had quit making any progress.
-He was hanging back on the rope, about fifteen feet from the shuttle.
-The winds were now blowing pretty hard, and the man was hanging horizontally out of the shuttle.
-The soldier realized his dilemma, and began to wrap the rope around his forearm, then attempted to pull himself forward.
+He was hanging back on the rope, about five meters from the shuttle.
+The winds were now blowing with gale force, and the man was hanging horizontally out of the shuttle.
+The soldier realized his dilemma and began to wrap the rope around his forearm, then attempted to pull himself forward.
 On his second or third pull forward, the man let go, and flew back into the merciless wind, quite literally at the end of his rope.

 “Cruz!
 We have to do something!”

 We both shot up out of our seats and began to pull on the rope, little by little, reeling the soldier in.
 A few moments later, a couple of the other soldiers had made it into the bay and helped us the rest of the way.

+Finally, after a concerted effort of pulling, we were able to get the soldier safely onto the ship.

 “All soldiers are accounted for, pilot.
 Get us out of here.”
-The man who we had pulled in was apparently the leader of this squad, and ordered the pilot back to the station.
+The man who we had pulled in was apparently the leader of this squad and ordered the pilot back to the station.

 “Are you ok, Captain?” one of the other soldiers asked.

 The Captain looked down at his forearm.
 “Damn suit!
-Holds up against plasma, heat, and cold, but it can’t stand up to the tension of a rope.”
+Holds up against plasma, heat, and cold, but it’s joints can’t stand up to the tension of a rope.”

 I could understand the frustration of having nearly been stranded in a storm.
 I could also understand the frustration with dysfunctional equipment.
 But I didn’t understand the complete lack of thankfulness for Cruz and I risking our wellbeing to help bring in the Captain.
 But I wasn’t about to say anything.
 I just wished I had one of those asthma inhalers so I could put him in his place.

-The rest of the ride home just reaffirmed me in my frustration towards the Captain, and soldiers in general.
+The rest of the ride home just reaffirmed me in my frustration towards the Captain, and towards soldiers in general.
 During the whole flight, not one word was said to us from any of the soldiers.
 They just seemed like a bunch of jerks.

 When we arrived back at the shuttle bay, the soldiers made their way off the shuttle first.
-The last soldier, a very young looking redhead, seemed to be fiddling with his stuff, and when the other soldiers were out of earshot, he looked at me and Cruz and said “Thank you guys.
+The last soldier, a very young looking redhead, seemed to be fiddling with his equipment, and when the other soldiers were out of earshot, he looked at me and Cruz and said “Thank you guys.
 I really appreciate what you did.
 Don’t let the other guys bother you.
 We’re not all bad.”

-The soldier quickly grabbed his stuff and hurried to catch up with the rest of his team.
+The soldier quickly grabbed his stuff and hurried to catch up with the rest of his squad.
 I hate those moments when I feel so self-righteous in my indignation, then somebody undercuts me.
 I wanted to be so angry with these guys, but how could I stay mad when one of them was so nice?
 Oh well.
 I suppose I’d just have to avoid creating a stereotype in my mind of soldiers and assess each one on an individual basis.
+That seemed like a good general rule of thumb.